jparrott06/ChirpyApp/README.md

 - ### Description of main pages:
   <details>
   <summary>home.ejs </summary>
-      <b>ASSIGNMENT 3</b> This page was kept basically the same except for making it compatible with ejs and layout.
+      <b>ASSIGNMENT 4</b> This page was kept basically the same except for making it compatible with ejs and layout.
       This is the homepage the user will see once logged into the Chirpy webapp (our version of Twitter).
+We also added all chirps in the chirps feed, all users in the who-to-follow, added ability to 'chirp' from home, and for currentUser to edit/delete their chirps.
       Its basic structure is as follows:

   <details><summary>home.html: left-sidebar</summary>